JoachimSchneider/MicroEmacs/README.md

     (e.g.. set ``$palette "CLRMAP  7 ~e[37m" ; white``): Use ``[ ][ ]*``
     instead of ``' '`` as field separator.

+* The `Undo' feature was broken by some "optimized" fill-functions which did'nt record the undo information: Fixed.

 * Color support by using .emacsrc statements.
 (XTerm as well as  Linux and FreeBSD text console).
 Find the correct Escape-Sequences with ``tput setf [1-7]`` or  ``tput setb [1-7]``.

 * Const-Correctness:

-    Funktions modified to get const-correctnes:
+    Functions modified to get const-correctnes:
 ```
     bind.c:stock()      /* Convert (function-)keyname intp internal Code.   */
     eval.c():gtfun()    /* Call internal function via name.                 */